 Experience has taught us that many meat substitutes and plant-based protein products contain high doses of fats and oils.
 Natural fats are often present, but later, for example, coconut oil or sunflower oil are added during the production process for numerous reasons.
 But fats can cause oxidation over time, which will ultimately lead to sensory issues such as odour, colour and taste.
 That’s where NaturFORT™ and FORTIUM® come in.
 FORTIUM RG20 Liquid, for instance, is designed for maximum effectiveness against colour and flavour degradation in fats, oils and fried foods.

 Enzymatic browning is the chemical process occurring when sliced fruits (bananas, pears, …) and vegetables (potatoes, lettuce, …) are exposed to oxygen, leading to browning on the surface.
 Enzymes, which are naturally present in fruits and vegetables, cause oxidation of the phenolic compounds.
 This browning decreases the quality.
-To postpone this oxidation our products FORTIUM A and FORTIUM RG20 Liquid, are a reducing agent and will help maintain the sensory qualities of these plant-based ingredients, eventually increasing their shelf life.
+To postpone this oxidation our product FORTIUM A is a reducing agent and will help maintain the sensory qualities of these plant-based ingredients, eventually increasing their shelf life.

 Frying is a complicated, multi-factor process where the oil undergoes a complex series of oxidation reactions.
 And there is a trend towards healthier vegetables oils, which have a shorter frying life.
 FORTI-FRY™ is a natural antioxidant consisting of tocopherol rich extract, specialty oils and an Innovative emulsifier system that significantly extends the frying life of oil (up to 25%) by preventing the formation of undesirable compounds and off-flavours.
 Furthermore, FORTI-FRY ensures foaming reduction and provides an optimal heat transfer which results in even browning of the food from the first batch onward.
 For specific fried foods such as veggie chicken nuggets, FORTI-FRY will extend the frying life of the oil and FORTIUM RG20 Liquid is a reliable ingredient to optimise the flavour profile and extend the shelf life of the veggie chicken nugget itself.